-If there’s one thing all young people should think about when considering going to college for a bachelor’s degree or master’s degree and eyeing the future, it’s making the most money possible.
+If there’s one thing all young people should think about when considering going to college for a bachelor’s degree or master’s degree and eyeing a career path for the future, it’s looking for jobs that will make you rich!

 Note: Many of the dollar figures listed below are based on average salaries in the U.S.

 Make no mistake about it: If you want to get rich quick, being an entrepreneur is the way to do it.
 Just look at Elon Musk and Jeff Bezos as examples.

 Granted, not everyone has what it takes to reach the billionaire status of Musk or Bezos.
 But as an entrepreneur, you don’t have to listen to anyone except your customers.
 And you can make a ton of money just by owning a small business.